axibase/atsd-use-cases/tutorials/environmental-monitoring/README.md

 ![](./images/forecast.png)

-The forecast with Eigen triples `1:35` is the most accurate and inserted into ATSD.
+The forecast with eigentriplets `1:35` is the most accurate and inserted into ATSD.

 ## Generating Forecasts in ATSD